MajorGiT89/GIS/README.md

 The code then returns:

 1. An interactive map with:

  - The individual data points for each group (with labels and links to the observation)
  - Buffer areas of 10km and 1km around each point to see how close they are to each other and how individual points overlap.

 2. Layers for the map:

   - Different map base layers from Open Street Maps
   - Different layers (with labels) of vegetation types and Soil types

-3.Output tables showing how many observations occured in:
+3.Output tables showing how many observations occurred in:

   - Each vegetation type area
   - Each soil type